-Epiconcept developed an interactive map to display the risk estimates, and deployed, together with the ECDC Information and Communication Technologies (ICT) team, the R Shiny tool on ECDC publically available platform.
+Epiconcept developed an interactive map to display the risk estimates, and deployed, together with the ECDC Information and Communication Technologies (ICT) team, the R Shiny tool on ECDC publicly available platform.

-The experts from the Cyprus Institute developed the C code and R scripts for the mathematical modelling of the risk calculation, but also test, validation and scaling of the risk estimates.
-All code was wrapped and standardised into an R package.
+The experts from the Cyprus Institute developed the C code and R scripts for the mathematical modeling of the risk calculation, but also test, validation and scaling of the risk estimates.
+All code was wrapped and standardized into an R package.

-Epiconcept organised a virtual workshop for public health experts and scientists aiming to present the preliminary version of the ECDC ArboRisk tool and discuss the use and usefulness of the application.
+Epiconcept organized a virtual workshop for public health experts and scientists aiming to present the preliminary version of the ECDC ArboRisk tool and discuss the use and usefulness of the application.